sidney-eliot/3d-artists-handbook/content/presentation/blender-to-unreal-pipeline.md

 ## WHAT'S NEXT?
-The next section (not done yet) will cover how to actually use the animation ready character, either for animations/ still renders or as a player controlled character in Unreal Engine 5.
+The next section (not done yet) will cover how to actually use the animation ready character, either for animations, still renders or as a player controlled character in Unreal Engine 5.

 ## 🚧Work in Progress🚧